Jojo Babie Shows Off Curvy Booty & Toned Legs In Nude Bodysuit

 This update was liked over 105,000 times.

 Since these updates, Jojo has also shared another promotional post on Instagram.
-The update was for 1st Phorm again, and featured a recipe for one of the brand’s protein powders.
-The seasonally-inspired recipe was for pumpkin cookie sandwiches.
+The update was for 1st Phorm again and featured a recipe for one of the brand’s protein powders.
+As noted, the seasonally-inspired recipe was for pumpkin cookie sandwiches.

 It’s not unusual for social media models to promote different brands.
-And in Jojo’s case, most of her promotional work seems to be in partnership with 1st Phorm.
+In Jojo’s case, most of her promotional work seems to be in partnership with 1st Phorm.

 For now, fans can hope for more sultry updates from the model in the coming days.